Style Guide

 Related Terms Linking Strategy

 Link related terms to help readers navigate connected concepts and build understanding of how terms relate to each other.
-Include 3-6 related terms per entry.
+Include at least 3 related terms per entry.
 Too few misses valuable connections, while too many overwhelms and dilutes relevance.
-Link terms that are:
+Link terms that are -

-- Higher-level concepts: category terms that provide context, such as cURL → API testing, command line
+- Higher-Level Concepts: category terms that provide context, such as CLI → cURL → API documentation testing

 - use the exact term name as it appears in its heading